-Processing specimens from risk category 1,2 or 3 patients is permitted.
+Processing specimens from VHF risk category 2 patients is permitted.

-If out of hours and specimens from VHF risk category 1,2 or 3 patients are received - Microbiology BMS MUST contact a member of the Microbiology BMS On Call team to come in and assist.
+If out of hours and specimens from VHF risk category 2 patients are received - Microbiology BMS MUST contact a member of the Microbiology BMS On Call team to come in and assist.
 If No member of the Microbiology On Call team is available the Microbiology consultant / Lab manager must come in and assist the BMS (read the step by step SOP) processing the samples.

-PPE and equipment required for processing all categories of suspected VHF patients specimens are in the two labelled boxes in the lobby of the CL3 lab.
+PPE and equipment required for processing all categories of suspected HCID infections are in the two labelled boxes in the lobby of the CL3 lab.

-PPE required is in the one box (labelled Ebola PPE).
+PPE required for handling HCID specimens is in the one box (labelled Ebola PPE).
 Equipment required for the processing of HCID samples are in the second box.